-This December, the world will gather in Paris for COP 21, the United Nations Conference on Climate Change.
-This is a historic gathering, and the last chance for perhaps a decade for the nations of the world to truly and meaningfully come to an agreement to seriously reduce greenhouse gas emissions.
-Expectations are high.
+In December 2015, the world gathered in Paris, France for COP 21, the United Nations Conference on Climate Change.
+This historic gathering was an important moment for the nations of the world to truly and meaningfully come to an agreement to seriously reduce greenhouse gas emissions.
+Expectations were high.

-Certainly there are some signs of hope, although much needs to be done.
+In the lead-up up to COP 21 there were some signs of hope that governments were serious about tackling climate change.
 In June 2015, the leaders of the G7 countries agreed to cut greenhouse gases by phasing out the use of fossil fuels by the end of the century.
 Germany’s Chancellor Angela Merkel – who is pushing for a 2050 deadline and committed to immediate binding emission targets – spoke of the need to “decarbonize the global economy in the course of this century.”

 That same month, China – the world’s top greenhouse gas emitter – pledged to cap rising emissions by 2030, a first for a nation whose policies have favoured unlimited industrial growth.
 In August 2015, U.S. President Barack Obama, perhaps mindful of his legacy, unveiled the first nationwide standards to end the limitless dumping of carbon pollution from U.S. power plants.

 World opinion is shifting dramatically as fewer and fewer people question the overwhelming scientific evidence of human-induced climate change.
 A July 2015 Pew Research Center survey found that climate change is seen as a top global threat.
-As the Paris talks approach, hopes for a real and meaningful multilateral agreement on climate change are growing.
+The hope for a real and meaningful multilateral agreement on climate change keeps growing.
+Marrakech provides another opportunity for a binding agreement.

 The mechanism in these trade deals is called investor-state dispute settlement (ISDS).
 It gives foreign corporations the right to directly sue governments for financial compensation if those governments introduce new laws or practices – be they environmental, health or human rights – that negatively affect corporations’ bottom line.
 ISDS essentially grants corporations equal status to governments in these negotiations and privatizes the dispute settlement system between nations.